It’s not easy to say this, but part of a parent’s job is to help our kids not need us.

 Let your kids deal with the broken heater in their dorm.
 Have them pay rent and balance their check books.
 Encourage them to get a job.
 And please, let them pick their own classes.

 Pushing yourself to overcome challenge is a source of pride for most people.
 This is not about being perfect.
 When my kids achieve a goal, I congratulate them.
-When they fail I give them encouragement on what they did well and let them know that I believe in them.
+When they fail I give them encouragement and let them know that I believe in them.
 I also encourage them to try harder.

 In my opinion, allowing your kids to deal with “life” is true love and true love thinks beyond instant gratification and short-lived happiness.
 True love values character and commitment over quick fixes.